needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/general-setup.md

 * [Enable XR providers](xref:xr-configure-providers) for the devices that you plan to support.
 * [Import the toolkit Starter Assets](xref:xri-installation#installing-samples) (recommended): The Starter Assets contain Prefabs, presets, and Input Action assets.

 Refer to the [XR section](xref:XR) of the Unity manual for more general information about setting up a project for XR.
-Note that the [Starter Assets](xref:xri-samples-starter-assets) sample contains a preconfigured XR Origin prefab that already contains most of the toolkit components that you need for implementing interactions.
-Usually, you can save time and effort by using this prefab instead of the more generic XR Origin configurations described in the Unity Manual.
+Note that the [Starter Assets](xref:xri-samples-starter-assets#prefabs) package sample contains a preconfigured XR Origin prefab that already contains most of the toolkit components that you need for implementing interactions.
+Usually, you can save time and effort by using this prefab instead of the more generic XR Origin configurations described in the [Unity Manual](xref:xr-origin).

 <a name="settings"></a>
 ## Configure project settings